TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Method

 \subsection{Theoretical Justification}

 We provide a theoretical justification for our motivation that the task progress in expert videos can be formalized in terms of temporal distance.
-For each expert trajectory $\tau^e = (o_1^e,\dots,o_T^e)$, we treat the final frame as the goal observation $o^e_g$.
-If the true reward is absent, the normalized step cost can be approximated as $\frac{1}{T-1}$, where $T$ is the trajectory length.
-The progress (potential) of each observation $o^e_t$ can thus be expressed as:
+Consider a fully observable Markov Decision Process (MDP), where the true state $s \in \mathcal{S}$ captures all task-relevant information (e.g., object poses, velocities, and gripper status).
+Given a goal state $s_g$, we define a sparse reward with a per-step penalty: